smanschi/ros_web_gui/README.md

 the ros_web_gui, a flask-based webserver will be started that can be accessed on port 5000.

 # Installation
+First, you should install ros on your machine.
+It is heavily recommened to use Ubuntu 20.04 or higher as ros-noetic is the first version with support for python3.

+After installing ROS, you need the python packages pygraphviz, pyyaml and flask.
+So you can set up a conda env or virtual environment with

-conda install flask pygraphviz pyyaml rospy
+conda install flask pygraphviz pyyaml

 OR

-python3 -m venv venv\
+python3 -m venv venv
-pip install -r requirements.txt
+pip install flask pygraphviz pyyaml

+After this, you should be ready to use the ros_web_gui.

 # Running
 You can run the scripts/run_flask.sh script which will source the virtual environment